gered/clj-hl7-fhir/README.md

 | `gte` | Greater then or equal to<br />`(gte :date "2013-08-15")`
 | `between` | Between<br />`(between :date "2013-01-01" "2013-12-31")`

-_Note that you can also use a plain old string for parameter names instead of keywords if you wish_
+_Note that you can also use a plain old string for parameter names instead of keywords if you wish._

-If a parameter value needs to include a namespace, you can use the `namespace` helper to help properly encode this information in the search parameters:
+If a parameter value needs to include a namespace, you can use the `namespaced` helper function to properly encode this information in the search parameters:

 ```clojure
 (eq :gender (namespaced "http://hl7.org/fhir/v3/AdministrativeGender" "M"))